GSA/CFO.gov/_cards/2021-11-26-0560-Problem-Solving-Senior.md

 job_series: 0560 Budget Analysis
 career_level: Senior
 permalink: /cards/560-Problem-Solving-Senior
-functional_competency_designation: Foundational for Leading Self
+functional_competency_designation: Audit
 competency: Problem Solving
-competency_group: Self Competencies
+competency_group: Alternate
 competency_description: Identifies problems; determines accuracy and relevance of information; uses sound judgment to generate and evaluate alternatives, and to make recommendations
 level: "14-15"
 behavior_illustrations: Improves organizational efficiency by developing, planning, and implementing a multi-tier solution to complex or unprecedented problems ?
 Develops and implements a remediation plan restoring stakeholder confidence in a critical agency program
 proficiency_level_definition: Applies the competency in exceptionally difficult situations ?
 Serves as a key resource and advises others ?
 Demonstrates comprehensive, expert understanding of concepts and processes
 relevant_courses:
- - 2101 First Course Name, First Course Institution, <a href="https://www.cfo.gov">www.cfo.gov</a>
- - 2102 Second Course Name, Second Course Institution, <a href="https://www.cfo.gov">www.cfo.gov</a>
- - 2103 Third Course Name, Third Course Institution, <a href="https://www.cfo.gov">www.cfo.gov</a>
+ - 204 Coaching Yourself and Your Team from Uncertainty to Action, Carahsoft, <a href="https://www.linkedin.com/learning/coaching-yourself-and-your-team-from-uncertainty-to-action">https://www.linkedin.com/learning/coaching-yourself-and-your-team-from-uncertainty-to-action</a>
-filters: Self-Competencies-Problem-Solving GS-14-15 series-0560
+filters: Alternate-Problem-Solving GS-14-15 series-0560
 ---

 <div class="desktop:grid-col-6 margin-y-205">